Acosta 401(k) Plan

 Frequently Asked Questions

 Acosta offers an employer match through their 401(k) plan.
-According to the filing, the plan received $13.0M in employer contributions alongside $47.4M in participant deferrals.
+Employer contributions of $13.0M represent 27% of the $47.4M in employee deferrals - below the typical Fortune 500 match ratio of 40-60%.
 The exact match formula may vary by plan and employment status.
 Contact Acosta HR or your plan administrator for the specific match formula applicable to your situation.

 You can access your Acosta 401(k) account through the plan provider's participant portal.
 The plan serves 51,410 active participants.
 If you're a current or former employee, use the login link above or contact the plan administrator at the phone number listed on this page.
 First-time users will need to register using their Social Security number and date of birth.